 Now that your part in a Pfizer clinical trial is over, you may be wondering, “What’s next for me?
 What’s next for the clinical trial?
 What’s next for the study medicine or vaccine?”

 We hope we can answer some of your questions and guide you to helpful resources, so that you can stay informed about the progress of the clinical research.

 Now that you have completed your participation in the clinical trial, we still need to wait until the other participants have also completed their part.
 Once everyone completes the study, your clinical data, combined with everyone else’s, will tell us if the study was successful or not.

 These results will help determine what happens next with the study medicine or vaccine.
 For example, we may continue to research the study medicine or vaccine in future clinical trials.
 If enough data from the trials support a safe and effective potential new medicine or vaccine, an application will then be submitted to regulatory authorities such as the FDA for review and potential approval for use by patients.
 This process often takes years.

 Accessing Pfizer’s clinical trial results

 Pfizer will provide your study doctor with information about your clinical trial’s results when all participants have completed the trial.
-We also post study results on ClinicalTrials.gov and summaries of clinical study results on Pfizer.com.
+We also post study results on ClinicalTrials.gov and summaries of the results (also called Clinical Study Report Synopses) on Pfizer.com.

 Regardless of the outcome of your clinical trial, your participation has helped us learn and has made progress possible.